• Skip to primary navigation

 • Fresh Garlic cloves, minced – Fresh is best when it comes to garlic, but you can buy pre-minced garlic to save time or mince it in bulk and freeze it for use when you need it!

 • Medium Onion diced - You need about ½ of a medium-size onion or 1 small onion.
-You can substitute with white onion, red onion, shallot, or even scallions.
+You can substitute with white onion, red onion, shallot, or even scallions, green or spring onions.

 • Green bell pepper diced - Green pepper is a common ingredient in Brazilian stews, but you can substitute any bell peppers, such as red bell pepper.
 Other mild peppers, such as poblanos would also work.
 Or hot peppers, such as jalapeno or red chilis.